ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 8.8. :code:`while` loops
 ^^^^^^^^^^^^^^^^^^^^^^^^

-While is only allowed when used to preform a unknown finite amount of steps with unknown or variable increments.
+While is only allowed when used to perform an unknown finite amount of steps with unknown or variable increments.
 Infinite :code:`while` loops are not allowed.

 **Correct:**